youngclement/ennft-client/README.md

 ## How to Get Started

 Ready to dive into the knowledge hub?
-Follow these steps to set up **InquireA - Frontend** on your machine and start exploring! 🚀
+Follow these steps to set up **GemsC - Frontend** on your machine and start exploring! 🚀

 ### Prerequisites